Samsung Reportedly Uses Twitter For iPhone To Hype Galaxy Note 9 Display

 New reports suggest that Samsung was using a competitor’s product — Twitter for iPhone — to promote a feature on its latest flagship phablet, the Galaxy Note 9.

-According to 9to5Mac, the post in question was shared on November 25 by the Samsung Nigeria Twitter account, and first spotted over the weekend by tech blogger and reviewer Marques Brownlee, who retweeted a photo that showed the account in question using Twitter for iPhone to promote the Galaxy Note 9’s Super AMOLED display.
+According to 9to5Mac, the post in question was shared on November 25 by the Samsung Nigeria Twitter account and first spotted over the weekend by tech blogger and reviewer Marques Brownlee, who retweeted a photo that showed the account in question using Twitter for iPhone to promote the Galaxy Note 9’s Super AMOLED display.
 9to5Mac added that Samsung Nigeria reacted to Brownlee’s retweet by deleting the original tweet, and ultimately its entire Twitter account.

 Prior to Samsung Nigeria’s apparent gaffe, another regional account had also been spotted using Twitter for iPhone to advertise the Galaxy Note 9’s display.
 Per 9to5Mac, Samsung’s Saudi Arabia account committed a similar slip-up earlier in November, though a quick Twitter search reveals that the account remained active despite the similar use of a competitor’s app to promote the feature in question.